What We Do

 Youth Programming & Membership Scholarships

-• Kennebec Valley YMCA’s (KVYMCA’s) youth programming strives to nurture the potential of every youth and teen who it serves.
-KVYMCA is an enduring community partner supporting the health and well-being of its community through enriching programs and education with a focus on enhancing youth development, healthy living and social responsibility.
-Through its Open Doors Scholarship program, the KVYMCA strives to provide a welcoming environment to families in the community who require financial assistance to participate in Y programs and services.
-KVYMCA offers nurturing opportunities for youth, teens and their families through recreation and structured activities.
+• KVYMCA is dedicated to nurturing the potential of every youth and teen we serve through our youth programming and membership.
+As a longstanding community partner, we support the health and well-being of our community by offering enriching programs and educational opportunities.
+Our focus is on promoting Youth Development, Healthy Living, and Social Responsibility.
+Through our Open Doors Scholarship program, we aim to create a welcoming environment for families in our community who need financial assistance to access Y programs and services.
+We provide supportive opportunities for youth, teens, and their families through recreational and structured activities.

 Visit Website